qibinc/Lyrics/README.md

 - FIT 4-508, Tsinghua University.

 ## Setup
-- You should add this 'Lyrics' folder to python path.(the parent folder of this project)
+- You should add this 'Lyrics' folder to python path.
 - Add the following line to your ~/.bashrc or ~/.profile

 ```bash